 Busy lifestyles combined with food allergies and picky eaters mean have difficultly in getting their daily dose of micronutrients from their diet

 Most parents have at least wondered about giving their children vitamins and nutritional supplements.
-Busy lifestyles combined with food allergies and picky eaters mean it can be difficult to guarantee that children are getting their daily dose of micronutrients from their diet-- and it's so important that they get enough.
+Busy lifestyles combined with food allergies and picky eaters mean it can be difficult to guarantee that children are getting their daily dose of micronutrients from their diet - and it's so important that they get enough.

 Children's bodies are growing, and they need proper nutrients to support this growth.
-The results can be serious, ranging from stunted growth, to a weakened immune system, to compromised mental health.

 During childhood, gut flora is still developing.
 Supporting this development is incredibly important since gut flora helps the body digest food, aids in the production of some vitamins , bolsters the immune system, and fights off harmful microorganisms, thereby keeping the gut healthy and operating optimally.

 A good quality probiotic can do great things to support this health, stepping in where our modern society has fallen short.
 Since many vegetables we eat have been sterilized and as such, they don't have the probiotic strains from the environment.
 As a society, we also ferment fewer foods as a means to preserve them, so we miss out on these strains of probiotics too.

 Vitamin D drops are commonly recommended for exclusively breast-fed infants, especially those born in the winter months.
 During this time, babies -- and people in general - are less likely to spend a lot of time outside, and therefore do not get sufficient vitamin D from the biggest and best source: namely, the sun.